WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

-## Evaluating social schemes for recovering control of an identifier
+# RWOT8: Evaluating social schemes for recovering control of an identifier

 Sean Gilligan, Peg, Adin Schmahmann, Andrew Hughes

 ### Abstract

-As systems where people are required to manage their own keys become more popular, social recovery or re-issuance of keys increases in importance.
-Such systems are inherently empowering to users but safe-guarding keys is a hard problem.
+As systems where people are required to manage their own keys become more popular, social recovery or reissuance of keys increases in importance.
+Such systems are inherently empowering to users but safegaurding keys is a hard problem.

 We focus on social recovery of control of an identifier.
 There are several techniques to re-assert control over identifiers including key recovery and issuance of a new key.
-In many situations it is preferable to establish a new key than recover the old one.
+In many situations it is preferrable to establish a new key than recover the old one.

 We propose a rubrik for evaluating such schemes, and provide some possible schemes to consider.